 Gagging is a normal reflex that prevents your baby from choking.
 But because it’s not something you will be used to it can be really easy to mistake gagging for choking.
 Gagging is something babies do naturally so try not to panic when you see it happen.
 Use lots of reassuring words and comforting body language.

-• Gagging is when your baby spits back up food to stop them from choking.
+- Gagging is when your baby spits back up food to stop themselves from choking.

 Will puree food stop my baby from gagging?